webpack/webpack-cli/SCAFFOLDING.md

 If the package is on npm, its name must have a prefix of `webpack-addons`.

 If the package is on your local filesystem, it can be named whatever you want.
-Pass the name of the package as a relative path to its root directory.
+Pass the path to the package.

 ## API